Boundary vs Other smart home security systems

-* Grading for the Boundary system is currently in progress and will be completed by October 2020.
+* Grading for the Boundary system is currently in progress and will be completed by the end of 2020.

 ** Level 1 Police response refers to a professional monitoring service with a level 1 Police response.
 This is not the same as 24/7 monitoring with guard response.
 Police Response will also require our complete subscription plan and professional installation.
 The service will be available once Boundary has been certified and approved by governing bodies.